mozman/ezdxf/docs/source/tutorials/mtext.rst

 Text rotation (direction)
 -------------------------

 The :attr:`MText.dxf.rotation` attribute defines the text rotation as angle between the x-axis and the horizontal direction of the text in degrees.
 The :attr:`MText.dxf.text_direction` attribute defines the horizontal direction of MText as vector in WCS or OCS, if an :ref:`OCS` is defined.
 Both attributes can be present at the same entity, in this case the :attr:`MText.dxf.text_direction` attribute has the higher priority.

-The MText entity has two methods to get/set rotation: :meth:`~ezdxf.entities.MText.get_rotation` returns the rotation angle in degrees independent from definition as angle or direction, and :meth:`~ezdxf.entities.MText.set_rotation` set the :attr:`rotation` attribute and removes the :attr:`text_direction` attribute if present.
+The MText entity has two methods to get/set rotation:
+:meth:`~ezdxf.entities.MText.get_rotation` returns the rotation angle in degrees independent from definition as angle or direction, and :meth:`~ezdxf.entities.MText.set_rotation` set the :attr:`rotation` attribute and removes the :attr:`text_direction` attribute if present.

 Defining a wrapping border
 --------------------------

 The wrapping border limits the text width and forces a line break for text beyond this border.
-Without attribute :attr:`dxf.width` (or setting ``0``) the lines are wrapped only at the regular line endings ``\P`` or ``\n``, setting the reference column width forces additional line wrappings at the given width.
+Without attribute :attr:`dxf.width` (or setting 0) the lines are wrapped only at the regular line endings " \\P" or "\\n", setting the reference column width forces additional line wrappings at the given width.
 The text height can not be limited, the text always occupies as much space as needed.

 .. code-block:: python